RyColeman/ds_precourse_git_practice/filename1.md

 Ryan Coleman

-I'm excited learn about all the applications of modern machine learning and AI.
+I'm excited to learn about all the applications of modern machine learning and AI.